 Once the control system is put together, we have various tests that it goes through to ensure proper function.
-We do an internal test where we invite our clients to come in and witness so they can also make sure the automation system complies with their requirements before we even ship it out the door.
+We do an internal factory acceptance test (FAT) where we invite our clients to come in and witness so they can also make sure the automation system complies with their requirements before we even ship it out the door.

 Ongoing Automation Support

 Additionally, we offer ongoing automation system support for all of our clients.
 Typically, we’ll put in a remote connection to a client’s site, which allows us to essentially monitor their process.
 This is especially important during those first hours and days while they’re breaking in the system and getting to know how it works.
 Plus, system monitoring comes in handy because it will notify us anytime anything might need to be modified.